Using the Inventory

 inventory.instances

-, allowing you to deploy multiple versions or roles of the same service type. - Roles can target different machines or be scoped dynamically.
+, allowing to deploy multiple versions or roles of the same service type. - Roles can target different machines or be scoped dynamically.